 You may reinvest your dividends in additional shares of our common stock.
-Your dividends will be used to buy additional shares of our common stock at the prevailing market price on the dividend reinvestment date (determined by taking the unsolicited weighted average price, rounded to four decimal places, of our common stock as reported on the NYSE).
+If the shares are purchased in the open market, the purchase price will be the average price per share of shares purchased.
+If the shares are purchased from us, the purchase price will be the closing price, rounded to four decimal places, of our common stock as reported on the NYSE on the date the shares are purchased.